CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

    ![](../media/explain.png)

-1. It opens the GitHub Copilot Chat on the left, offering a comprehensive explanation of the code as show below.
+1. It opens the GitHub Copilot Chat on the right, offering a comprehensive explanation of the code as show below.

       ![](../media/hub65.png)